Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Results

 \subsection{Knowledge and Understanding}

 \paragraph{Distinguishing Between Correct and Incorrect explanations} In Figure~\ref{fig:mcq-results-graph}, we observe a clear difficulty hierarchy in understanding MCQ, with the highest model performance on MAPS with context (95.66\%), followed by MAPS (90.86\%), Jawaher (86.57\%) and lowest on Kinayat (76.29\%).
 Arabic proverbs consistently yield lower performance than English proverbs, both with context (95.66\% vs.\ 86.57\%) and without context (90.86\% vs.\ 86.57\%), indicating a persistent gap in cross-lingual and cultural understanding.
+One contributing factor may be differences in context lengths; English proverbs exhibit a higher mean sentence-length distribution than Arabic proverbs (6.52 vs. 5.21), providing richer lexical and syntactic context that can help models.
 Furthermore, Arabic idioms are more challenging than Arabic proverbs (average accuracy of 76.29\% vs. 86.57\%), possibly because proverbs tend to be almost frozen making them easier to memorize as they could have been seen in the training data as opposed to idioms.
 Additionally, idioms occur in shorter and less informative contexts, as shown by their length distributions in Figure~\ref{fig:length-dist} (Appendix~\ref{app:analysis}).
 Detailed results for the MCQ task and subsequent tasks are presented in Appendix~\ref{app:more-results}.

 Table~\ref{tab:negation-kinayat-jawaher} presents the results for the negation variant of the MCQ task.
 When models were asked to identify the \textit{incorrect} explanation rather than the correct one.
 This inversion led to a notable performance drop: for idioms, the average accuracy decreased from 76.29\% to 70.97\%, and for proverbs from 86.57\% to 82.71\%.
 Interestingly, GPT-4o outperformed the Claude models in this more challenging negation task, despite the Claude models achieving higher accuracy in the original MCQ understanding task.